kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 - A ClusterRole with the same name as the namespace.
 - A ClusterRoleBinding with the same name as the namespace.

-## Edge cluster on-boarding
+## Workload execution cluster on-boarding

-The following command is a combination of `kubectl kubestellar ensure-location` and `kubectl kubestellar prep-for-syncer`, and takes the union of their command line flags and arguments and reads the union of their environment variable read sets.
+The following command is a combination of `kubectl kubestellar ensure-location` and `kubectl kubestellar prep-for-syncer`, and takes the union of their command line flags and arguments.

 An example usage follows.